Skip to main content

 Type rules

-The compiler enforces these rules during nanograph check:
+The compiler enforces these rules during nanograph lint:

 RuleWhat it checks